Coffee Shop Profit Margins: What to Expect and How to Improve Them

 Above 18%DangerousDifficult to achieve healthy profit

-The rent trap: High-traffic locations cost more but don't always deliver proportional revenue.
-Calculate revenue potential before committing.
+The rent trap is real.
+High-traffic locations cost more but don't always deliver proportional revenue.
+Calculate revenue potential before committing to a high-rent location.

 Excellent25–28%15+